Tanz0rz/haxe-fmod/fmod-scripts/README.md

 This script utilizes a very cool feature in FMOD Studio to give your code access to an always-up-to-date list of every event in your sound bank (using autocomplete!).

-It does this by placing an `FmodConstants.hx` file next to your main `.hx` file which you can then import into your project.
+It does this by placing an `FmodConstants.hx` file next to your main `.hx` file, which you can then import into your project.

 If you are using vscode, its autocomplete can be triggered by typing in "FmodSongs." or "FmodSFX."